- Studying Law at Yale

 Applicants to the Accelerated Integrated JD–MBA program (AI JD-MBA) must complete the application for each school by each school’s deadline for admission.

-For more information on admissions and application deadlines for Yale Law School, please click here.
-For Information on admissions and application deadlines for the Yale School of Management, please click here.
+For more information on admissions and application deadlines please visit the Yale Law School, please visit

 Applicants are welcome to apply within any of the three SOM deadlines, but SOM recommends that applications be submitted within the second SOM deadline in order to facilitate coordination across the two schools’ admissions processes.